kach/nearley/README.md

 Why?
 ----
 nearley lets you define grammars in a **simple format**.
-Unlike Jison's tokenizer-and-parser approach, I use a single set of definitions.
+Unlike Jison's tokenizer-and-parser approach, it uses a single set of definitions.
 Unlike PEG.js, this parser handles **left recursion** gracefully and warns you if your parse is ambiguous.

 How?
 ----